plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 ### Initial and Later Validation-State Application

-The root-aware installation coordinator performs the initial validation-state application after it has installed the editor and all field-presentation elements for the field:
+`DomFormInstallerBase` performs the initial validation-state application after installing all collected elements.
+It calls the ARIA service once for each distinct non-null `IFieldValueHost` represented in the editor and field-presentation collector lists:

 ```ts
 ariaService.applyValidationState(